jdrichardsappacad/fullstack-project-dashboard-starter/backend/backend.md

 `app.js`.
 It's time for you to set up the routers for your project.

 Create a `routes` module by creating a `routes` directory in the root of your backend directory.
-Within your `routes` folder, create an `index.js` file for your default router and a `products.js` file for your product routers.
-In both files, begin by requiring `express` and creating a `router` with `express.Router()`.
+Within your `routes` folder, create an `index.js` file and an `api` directory, and in that directory, create an `index.js` file for your default router and a `products.js` file for your products routers.
+In both `index.js` files and the `api/products.js`, begin by requiring `express` and creating a `router` with `express.Router()`.
 Lastly, make sure you export the routers you just created.

 A majority of RESTful APIs serve data in a JSON format.
 Let's do the same for this project!
 To do this, update your `app.js` file to have your application